gvwilson/sensibleadventures/bookster/new.md

 A sharp right turn brought them to another yard, filled like the first with furniture in various stages of repair.
-The pink roof tiles told Erileine where they were: Papaere Leau's steam baths.
+The pink roof tiles told Erileine where they were: the steam baths.
 She had been here with her father the last time the mountain had berthed at Mau Ngapcha.

 "You!
 Stop there!"
 Erileine nearly jumped out of her skin.
 Razi turned around, his hand resting casually on his sword hilt.